 - Able to be linked to future AGITG grant applications or other funding opportunities if required.

 - Expected to build capacity and/or collaborations for the AGITG.

 Priority will be given to projects that:

-- Are a pilot phase of a planned AGITG clinical trial or research project
+- Are a pilot phase of a planned AGITG clinical trial

 - Are conducted at Participating Institutions of the AGITG